SELECTION OF RECENT PROJECTS

 -

 Exhibition during Matter, Non-Matter, Anti-Matter at the Zentrum für Kunst und Medien | ZKM, 2022/23.
-Curator: Livia Nolasco-Rozsas, and during Moviment (Chapter 9) exhibition-festival at Centre Pompidou, 2023.
+Curator: Livía Nolasco-Rózsás and Felix Koberstein.
+During Moviment (Chapter 9) exhibition-festival at Centre Pompidou, 2023.
 Curators: Marcella Lista and Philippe Bettinelli.
+And during Invocando los fantasmas de la modernidad / Summoning the Ghosts of Modernity at the Museo de Arte Moderno de Medellin (MAMM), 2025.
+Curators: Esteban Gutiérrez Jiménez and Livía Nolasco-Rózsás.

 -